Everything You Need to Know About Trimix Injections

 What Is the Right Dose of Trimix?

 The “right” dose of Trimix varies from person to person.
 What works for you might not be effective for someone else.
-It can take time to find the right dosage, and you’ll typically start off with a weak or small dose while you and your physician work to find the right one for you.
+It can take time to find the right dosage, and you’ll typically start with a small dose while you and your physician work to find the right one for you.

 Does It Require a Prescription?